Head-On (film): Reception

-Head-On received positive reviews from critics.
-On Rotten Tomatoes, the film has a "certified fresh" rating of 91%, based on 88 reviews, with an average rating of 7.35/10.
+Head-On received positive reviews.
+On Rotten Tomatoes, the film has a rating of 91%, based on 88 reviews, with an average rating of 7.35/10.
 The website's critical consensus reads, "A raw, provocative drama about star-crossed love and the lives of immigrants caught between the traditional and modern."
-On Metacritic, the film has a score of 78 out of 100, based on 33 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 78 out of 100, based on 33 critics.

 The film has been cited as a favorite by filmmaker John Waters, who presented it as his annual selection for the 2006 Maryland Film Festival.